gatling/gatling/src/docs/content/reference/install/oss/index.md

 The bundle only supports Java and Scala, not Kotlin.
 To use Kotlin, you'll need a [Maven]({{< ref "#maven" >}}) or [Gradle]({{< ref "#gradle" >}}) project.
 {{</ alert >}}

-Use the scripts located in the `bin` directory for launching Gatling and the Recorder.

 {{< alert warning >}}
 Windows users: we recommend that you do not place Gatling in the *Programs* folder as there may be permission and path issues.